 By having a fully functioning automatic sprinkler system, the risk of a fire spreading is greatly reduced, especially for the building in the video.
 Many factors contribute to or limit exposure to the peril of fire.
 A few observations from this example:

 - Most things will burn when hot enough, even the floor covering in this case.
 Some think that if a building itself is non-combustible there is no concern of fire.
 Remember, however, that the contents of a building can burn, even to the point of producing enough heat to affect the metal or concrete supporting structures of a non-combustible building.

 - The good housekeeping of the storage room in the video meant there was minimal combustible material lying around, which kept the fire from growing larger faster.
-The lack of fuel enabled one sprinkler to control the situation, opposed to two or three and made post-fire cleanup quicker and less expensive.
-So cleaning up your room, like your mother taught you, is still good practice.
+The lack of fuel enabled one sprinkler to control the situation, as opposed to two or three, and made post-fire cleanup quicker and less expensive.
+So cleaning up your room, as your mother taught you, is still good practice.